 NASA and other Earth science data providers use different terminology to describe data latency.
 The terms near real-time (NRT), low latency, and expedited are often used interchangeably to refer to data that are made available more quickly than routine processing allows.

-In 2016, a workshop titled “Time Sensitive Applications of NASA Data” was held at NASA's Langley Research Center, located in Hampton, Virginia, to identify, coordinate, and focus attention on low latency satellite data.
+In 2016, a workshop titled “Time Sensitive Applications of NASA Data” was held at NASA's Langley Research Center to identify, coordinate, and focus attention on low-latency satellite data.
 At this workshop the terms for latency were defined and agreed to by participants across NASA for all data managed by EOSDIS on behalf of NASA’s Earth Science Division.
 The table below summarizes these terms.

 |Real-time||Less than 1 hour||These terms are often used to refer to data that are made available quicker than routine processing allows.
 They are used for a range of applied sciences, decision and tactical support, monitoring and early warning of events.|